-Under direct supervision, assists physicians and clinicians with patient care duties in a clinical environment.
+SCOPE: Under direct supervision, assists physicians and clinicians with patient care duties in a clinical environment.
 Promotes efficient patient flow and patient care, i.e. exams, and procedures.
-Performs clinic support tasks including miscellaneous clerical tasks, answering phones, and maintaining physicians schedule.
-Supports and adheres to the US Oncology Compliance Program, to include the Code of Ethics and Business Standards.
+Performs clinic support tasks including miscellaneous clerical tasks, answering phones, and maintaining physician's schedule.
+Supports and adhere to the US Oncology Compliance, to include the Code of Ethics and Business Standards.

-High school graduate or equivalent.
-Certificate of graduation from an accredited program for Medical Assistants strongly preferred.
-Minimum five years experience as a medical assistant or nursing assistant in a hospital or clinic setting.
+MINIMUM QUALIFICATIONS: High school graduate or equivalent.
+Certificate of graduation from an accredited program for Medical Assistants preferred.
+Minimum three years experience as a medical assistant or nursing assistant.
 Phlebotomy experience preferred.
-Current CPR certification required.
-Certified Medical Assistant strongly preferred.
+Current BCLS certification required within 3 months of hire.
+Certified Medical Assistant preferred.
+Drug order entry experience preferred.